 Edmonds Trail East Fork is a 5.1 mile moderately trafficked out and back trail located near Rabun Gap, Georgia that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Very beautiful hike, lots of diversity in herbaceous understory including ferns, wildflowers, and mosses.
 Friends and I hiked this trail early fall; however, given the hike along the ridge line I can imagine this hike offers even more views in winter during leaf-off.
 The overlook is located off a spur trail near signs for campsites.
 The valley of the overlook is primary agriculture but still offers great views of the surrounding mountains.
 At the first fork my group kept left and after we departed the overlook but before we got to the waterfall we experienced a gully that was supposed to be a trail but due to the lack of switchbacks and steep topography was highly eroded.
 Hikers with small children or knee issues should use caution.

 very beautiful! great views for the selfies or just great views in general....did a short trail that they had near the tent site. only.25, but it is down hill all the way and stairs too...so if u going down hill going in then u know what that means....straight up coming out. great leg work out! waterfall at the end wasn't nothing to brag about.

 The Edmonds backcountry trail can be strenuous!
 Great elevation and beautiful fern filled forests.
 Stunning view from the main overlook!!!!